IMD-MBL/multi-file-code-editor/README.md

-# multi-file-code-editor-
+# multi-file-code-editor
-Multi files code editor using CodeMirror.
+CodeMirror example with the ability to open, edit, and save files